 informs the campus of the new policy and includes it in a university policy repository.

 If you have any questions about the policy process, or for further information please

-refer to the University Policies and Procedures Policy (PDF), or contact The Office of the General Counsel, at 410-704-4003 or generalcounsel AT_TOWSON
+refer to the University Policies and Procedures Policy, or contact the Office of the General Counsel, at 410-704-4003 or generalcounsel AT_TOWSON